sftchance/madewithcode/README.md

 By default, when you create a new scene it will include some basic boilerplate.
 If you're ever lost just play around a little.
 It is really simple to understand once you see it live.
 With the basics already there you can follow along in place.

-Now, important to note here that the Sandbox will give you all the final outputs needed to go to a video encoder.
-I did not go through the effort of building a video encoder into the framework because I wanted to give you the freedom to choose your own.
-I personally use [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) but you can use whatever you want.

 ### Projects

 At the core of the ⚪ madewithcode content is the idea that evergreen content has a long lifecycle not just in the social ecosystem, but in our personal development toolkit.
 Therefore, the Sandbox app has been developed in a way that enables the use of the same codebase for multiple projects.
 This allows for the reuse of code and the ability to reference previous projects in future projects.